Comparisons

 Do we have to stop using Excel completely?

 No. Excel can stay as an import, export, and reporting format.
-The shift is moving the planning model itself out of spreadsheets, not abandoning the format.
+The shift is moving the planning model into school year planning, not abandoning Excel as an export format.

 How long does migration usually take?